Skip to main content

 Available Tools

-Each windowed tool accepts windowDays with fixed rolling windows and returns JSON data.
-Public MCP tools support only 30 and 90 day windows.
+Each windowed tool accepts only its documented fixed rolling windows and returns JSON data.
+Existing visibility tools use 30 and 90 days; the ground-truth tools mirror the application’s 7, 28, and 90 day windows, with 365 also available for the Outcomes ledger.
 Tool access depends on the project and permissions from your connection:

 • OAuth connections use the project you selected during setup and your DevTune role